 The safety of Cabergoline has been evaluated in approximately 1,200 patients with Parkinson's disease in controlled and uncontrolled studies at dosages of up to 11.5 mg/day which greatly exceeds the maximum recommended dosage of Cabergoline for hyperprolactinemic disorders.
 In addition to the adverse events that occurred in the patients with hyperprolactinemic disorders, the most common adverse events in patients with Parkinson's disease were dyskinesia, hallucinations, confusion, and peripheral edema.
 Heart failure, pleural effusion, pulmonary fibrosis, and gastric or duodenal ulcer occurred rarely.
 One case of constrictive pericarditis has been reported.

-Others events have been reported in association with Cabergoline: hypersexuality, increased libido, pathological gambling (see PRECAUTIONS, Psychiatric).
-In addition, cases of alopecia, aggression and psychotic disorder have been reported in patients taking Cabergoline.
+Other events have been reported in association with Cabergoline: hypersexuality, increased libido and pathological gambling (See PRECAUTIONS, Psychiatric).
+In addition, cases of alopecia, aggression, and psychotic disorder have been reported in patients taking Cabergoline.
 Some of these reports have been in patients who have had prior adverse reactions to dopamine agonist products.

 Overdosage might be expected to produce nasal congestion, syncope, or hallucinations.
 Measures to support blood pressure should be taken if necessary.

 Cabergoline Dosage and Administration

 The recommended dosage of Cabergoline tablets for initiation of therapy is 0.25 mg twice a week.
 Dosage may be increased by 0.25 mg twice weekly up to a dosage of 1 mg twice a week according to the patient's serum prolactin level.
 Before initiating treatment, cardiovascular evaluation should be performed and echocardiography should be considered to assess for valvular disease.